michelle-miller/michelle-miller.github.io/samples/detective-tech-writer.md

-# What do technical writers and detectives have in common?
+# The gumshoe technical writer

 ![Image of a detective holding a magnifying glass over the word Why](../images/Gemini_Generated_Image_detective.png)